miguelfzafra/Latest-News-Classifier/README.md

 # Latest News Classifier

-This is my **Final Project** from the Master in Data Science at KSchool.
+This is my **Final Project** from the MSc in Data Science at KSchool.

 <br/>
 <p align="center">